hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

    └── ...
 ```

-`hapify.json` is the config file.
-It contains the boilerplate's meta-data and the templates list.
+`hapify.json` is the configuration file.
+It contains the boilerplate metadata and the list of templates.

-`hapify-models.json` is the models file.
-It contains the models of your project.
+The `hapify-models.json` file contains the data models for your project.
-It is referenced by the config files (`hapify.json`).
+It is referenced by the configuration file (`hapify.json`).
-You can move or rename this models file as long as you change the path in the config files.
+You can move or rename this file as long as you change the path in the configuration file.

-`.hapify` folder (can also be named `hapify`) is the templates folder.
-It contains all the templates of the boilerplate.
+The `.hapify` folder (can also be named `hapify`) is the templates folder.
+It contains all the templates for the boilerplate.

-## **Optional**: Store your models on Hapify Cloud
+## **Optional**: Store your data models on Hapify Cloud

-By default, Hapify stores your models locally.
-The path is defined in the config file.
+By default, Hapify stores your data models locally.
+The path is defined in the configuration file.
-You can store your models remotely, in order to share them across multiple repositories.
+You can store your data models online, so you can share them across multiple repositories.

-To connect the CLI to Hapify Cloud, please follow [these steps](../../installation/#optional-connect-the-cli-to-hapify-cloud)
+To connect the CLI to Hapify Cloud, please follow [these steps](../installation.md#cloud).

-### Connect your local boilerplate to a remote project
+### Connect your boilerplate to a remote project

-Run [this command](../../reference/cli/#define-project-to-use-in-a-boilerplate-channel) to configure your local boilerplate:
+Run [this command](../../reference/cli.md#use) to configure your boilerplate:

 ```bash
 hpf use